Who we are

 Karen Rice – Retired from the Bureau of Land Management in Idaho

 Karen Rice is an Idaho Falls, Idaho native.
 Karen holds a BS in Fish and Wildlife Management from Montana State University.
 While attending college Karen worked on a Bureau of Land Management (BLM) fire crew.
 Following graduation Karen worked several temporary jobs for the Idaho Department of Fish and Game and BLM until she secured a permanent job with BLM in Idaho.
 In her BLM career Karen participated in fish and wildlife research, range and wildlife habitat management, stream surveys, and riparian surveys and management.
 Karen is widely recognized for her decades of leadership of the BLM’s Land and Water Conservation Fund program in the Upper Snake region.
 She held a variety of program oversight and management duties and retired as Associate District Manager of the BLM’s Idaho Falls District at the end of November 2015.
 Karen is married with a daughter and two step children.

-michael @ heart-of-rockies.org
+gary @ heart-of-rockies.org

-Program Associate JoAnn Grant works out of the Bitterroot Valley of Montana.
+Program Director JoAnn Grant works out of the Bitterroot Valley of Montana.
 She manages communications and outreach and assists with development of programs and partnerships.
 JoAnn has a degree in Natural Resources Management from Colorado State University with a concentration in Conservation Biology.
 She brings a broad range of experience to Heart of the Rockies.
 She was formerly the Director of Operations at the Teton Regional Land Trust, with responsibilities in finances, communications, and stewardship.
 She’s been a newspaper editor, naturalist guide in Yellowstone National Park, and a co-owner of a Baja fly fishing outfit.

 joann @ heart-of-rockies.org

-jeff @ heart-of-rockies.org
+kali @ heart-of-rockies.org

 120 Hickory St, Suite B, Missoula, MT 59801